Quandela/Perceval/docs/source/algorithms.rst

 Typically, the results returned by an algorithm is a Python dictionary containing a ``'results'`` key, plus additional data (performance scores, etc.).

-* A job cancelation can be requested programmatically by the user
+* A job cancellation can be requested programmatically by the user

 >>> job.cancel()  # Ask for job cancelation.
 The actual end of the execution may take some time